HassanOigag/simple_shell_tester/README.md

 how to run and use the program:

+firt of all: clone the repo to where your simple shell program is

 there is two option to choose from: download and test

 1 - run the following command to download all the tests to your current directory where the ./hsh is.